Halcyon

 A core phase of Halcyon involved intensive material testing to understand lacquer’s thermal behavior and compatibility with extrusion-based 3D printing.

-Through controlled melting trials, I charted lacquer’s transition phases — from softening to flow — identifying the optimal temperature range for stable extrusion without carbonization or structural failure.
+Through controlled melting trials, I charted materials transition phases — from softening to flow — identifying the optimal temperature range for stable extrusion without carbonization or structural failure.

-To balance brittleness and enhance flexibility, beeswax was introduced as a plasticizer, creating a composite that could hold form under low-heat conditions.
+To balance brittleness and enhance flexibility, additional campsites were introduced as a plasticizer, creating a composite that could hold form under low-heat conditions.

 Material Behavior